Methyl nitrate: Synthesis

 Methyl nitrate can be produced on a laboratory or industrial scale either through the distillation of a mixture of methanol and nitric acid, or by the nitration of methanol by a mixture of sulfuric and nitric acids.
 The first procedure is not preferred due to the great explosion danger presented by the methyl nitrate vapour.
 The second procedure is essentially identical to that of making nitroglycerin.
 However, the process is usually run at a slightly higher temperature and the mixture is stirred mechanically on an industrial scale instead of with compressed air.

+Electrolytic production methods have been reported involving electrolyzing sodium acetate and sodium nitrate in acetic acid.

+Methyl nitrate is also the product of the oxidation of some organic compounds in the presence of nitrogen oxides and chlorine, namely chloroethane or di-tert-butyl ether, while also producing nitromethane.
+Oxidation of nitromethane using nitrogen dioxide in an inert atmosphere can also yield methyl nitrate.

 Explosive properties

 Methyl nitrate is a sensitive explosive.
 When ignited it burns extremely fiercely with a gray-blue flame.
-Methyl nitrate is a very strong explosive, like nitroglycerin, ethylene glycol dinitrate, and other nitrate esters.
+Methyl nitrate is a very strong explosive with a detonation velocity of 6,300 m/s, like nitroglycerin, ethylene glycol dinitrate, and other nitrate esters.
 The sensitivity of methyl nitrate to initiation by detonation is among the greatest known, with even a number one blasting cap, the lowest power available, producing a near full detonation of the explosive.

 Despite the superior explosive properties of methyl nitrate, it has not received application as an explosive due mostly to its high volatility, which prevents it from being stored or handled safely.